jmcnamara/xlsxwriter.lua/dev/docs/source/index.rst

-Creating Excel files with LUA and Xlsxwriter
+Creating Excel files with Lua and Xlsxwriter
 ============================================

 Xlsxwriter is a Lua module for creating Excel XLSX files.